Revision tips: preparing for exams

 - scanning is used when you are looking for a specific piece of information - move your eyes quickly over the text, homing in on, sub-headings, names, numbers, dates and quotes for example

 Past exam papers

 Your subject text book will also usually contain a few example exam questions.
-More practice exam questions, together with their answers (known as the mark scheme) can be downloaded from the exam board websites.
+More practise exam questions, together with their answers (known as the mark scheme) can be downloaded from the exam board websites.

 - Past papers and mark schemes (CCEA website)

 - Curriculum support collections are available in many libraries across Northern Ireland.
 The collections are for anyone studying GCSE, AS and A2 level.
 They include study guides, revision guides, student handbooks and texts for a range of popular subjects.
-You can find out more on the Librariesni website.
+You can find out more on the Libraries NI website.

 Practice doing the exam

 Passing exams with top marks means knowing what to write down and what to leave out.
 You don't have to write down everything you remember and getting this right requires practise.